GLOBAL MARKETS-Ukraine nerves send European shares lower

 "The Ukraine situation has the potential to get ever worse," said Hantec Markets analyst Richard Perry, referring to the reports out of Donetsk at the start of European trading.

-"Anyone who believes this step-up in rhetoric will lead to some kind of deescalation is being complacent."
+"Anyone who believes this step-up in rhetoric will lead to some kind of deescalation are being complacent."

-European benchmarks all lost ground with Germany's DAX index more than half a percent lower .
-U.S. markets were set to open 0.1-0.2 percent lower.
+European benchmarks, the FTSE 100, DAX and CAC 40 were all down by between 0.4 and 0.7 percent soon after opening.

-The yen, traditionally a beneficiary of concerns over geopolitical risks for markets, gained as much as 0.3 percent against the euro before cooling off.
+The yen, traditionally a beneficiary of concerns over geopolitical risks for markets, was up 0.3 percent against the euro and around 0.1 percent against the dollar.

-Asian markets - excluding Japan, which was closed for a holiday - had gained 0.3 percent on the back of a strong finish for Wall Street on Friday and hopes for another round of upbeat U.S. corporate earnings this week.
+Asian markets - excluding Japan which was closed for a holiday - had gained 0.3 percent on the back of a strong finish for Wall Street on Friday on upbeat U.S. corporate earnings, with more reports due this week.

-Germany and other European Union members have trodden a more cautious line on moves against Russia than the United States, mindful of the damage an exchange of sanctions with one of their main energy providers could do to Europe's economy.
+Germany and other European Union members have trodden a more cautious line on sanctions against Russia than the United States to date, mindful of the damage an exchange of sanctions with one of their main energy providers could do to Europe's economy.

-Any limitations on trade would be liable to hurt businesses, with Germany and its strong ties with the Russian economy a particular concern.
+Any escalation of sanctions would be liable to hurt businesses, with Germany and its strong trade ties with Moscow a particular concern.

 "The proximity to the Ukraine crisis does cause European investors to be a bit more circumspect over the issues there, while Wall Street is more distant and seems to be able to push on regardless," said Jeremy Batstone-Carr, an analyst at Charles Stanley in London.